criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/2-importance-weighting-estimator.md

 We can see that the ratios $ \frac{ \pi_{test}(green) } { \pi_{0}(green) } = 4 $ and $ \frac{ \pi_{test}(red) } { \pi_{0}(red) } = 0.25 $ are quite intuitive to apply here, and that the final formula is exactly the $IPS$ estimator has defined above.

 Note that this is correct because the choice of 'red' or 'green' were made **at random, following a known policy** $\pi_0$.
-It would **not** be correct anymore if the choice of red / green was depending of some other variables, and the "80% red, 20% green" was only the average on different users.
+It would **not** be correct anymore if the choice of red / green was depending on some other variables, and the "80% red, 20% green" was only the average on different users.
 In this case, such a reasoning would suffer from [Simpson's paradox](https://en.wikipedia.org/wiki/Simpson%27s_paradox)

 ### An unbiased estimator

 We just estimated, from the data in this example, that using the $\pi_{test}$ policy we would have got 1450 clicks.
-Does it means that we would observe _exactly_ 1450 clicks if we had collected the data with $\pi_{test}$?
+Does it mean that we would observe _exactly_ 1450 clicks if we had collected the data with $\pi_{test}$?
 Certainly not.
 This number of clicks with the test policy is a random variable, and we have only an estimator of its average.
 We will explain further why it is _unbiased_ , which means the following: if we replayed infinitely many times the experiment we just did, which is:
 - collect some data with $\pi_0$